instructure/idb-cache/README.md

 # idb-cache

-IndexedDB-based caching library with encryption and chunked storage, optimized for performance and security.
+IndexedDB-based caching library with encryption and chunked storage, designed for performance and security.
 Implements AsyncStorage interface.

 ## Installation